 However, there is still a long road before HPy is usable for the general public.
 In particular, the following features are on our roadmap but have not been implemented yet:

 many of the original Python/C functions have not been ported to HPy yet.
-Porting most of them is straighforward, so for now the priority is to work on the “hard” features to prove that the HPy approach works, and we will port new functions as needed
+Porting most of them is straightforward, so for now the priority is to test HPy with real-world Python packages and primarily resolve the “hard” features to prove that the HPy approach works.

 To validate our approach, we ported a simple yet performance critical module to HPy.
 We chose ultrajson because it is simple enough to require porting only a handful of API functions, but at the same time it is performance critical and performs many API calls during the parsing of a JSON file.